Tall and flaky Pumpkin Raisins Biscuit for people who loves to enjoy pumpkin during Fall or even on any day of the week.

 - Buttermilk: Gradually pour buttermilk and mix everything until most of it is moist enough to make the mixture to clump together.
 You might NOT need to use all buttermilk, so it is important you add it gradually.
 STOP when you are able to form a ball out of the dough.
 The dough will be sticky, that’s expected.

-- Knead & Cut: Transfer to a well floured surface and knead dough very gently.
+- Knead & Cut: Transfer to a well floured surface and gather the dough very gently.
 It helps to flour your hands as well before kneading the dough so it doesn’t stick much.
-The dough will be quite sticky, use the extra 1/4 cup as needed but do not add it one time.
-Sprinkle gradually until the dough is manageable to shape.
+The dough will be quite sticky, use the extra extra flour as needed to flour your hands and the working area.
+Sprinkle flour gradually until the dough is manageable to shape.
 Gather the dough and divide the dough into 2.
 Shape each potion into a square of 5×5-inch.
 Using a 2 1/2 cookie cutter, cut 8 biscuit and arrange on the baking sheets (4 biscuits per portion).
 Push down the cutter (do not twist) and lift the scarps leaving only the cut portion.
 Do not throw the scraps, gather it up and bake along with the rest of the scones, you can still make 1 biscuit from the scrap.

 - Freeze: Chill in the freezer for at least 15 minutes before baking.
 You can also freeze it up to 3 months.
 Bake straight from the freezer, no need to thaw.